ngkalaf/ngkalaf.github.io/index.md

 # [About Me](http://www.joshuaboston.com/aboutme/)

 <p align="justify">Hello!
 My name Joshua Boston, and I'm a PhD candidate in the Department of Political Science at <a href="http://polisci.wustl.edu/" target="_blank">Washington University in Saint Louis</a>.
 My research focuses on judicial politics in the American context, though I have additional interests in American political institutions and comparative courts.
 Before coming to St. Louis, I earned my B.A.
-(SCL, ΦΒΚ) in legal studies (summa cum laude, PBK) at the University at Buffalo (SUNY), where I later earned my M.A. in political science.</p>
+(SCL, ΦΒΚ) in legal studies at the University at Buffalo, where I later earned my M.A. in political science.</p>

 # [Research Interests](http://www.joshuaboston.com/research/)